-Business Segments
+Business segments

-Trading and Logistics Segment
+Trading and logistics segment

-The largest segment of the Group has its focus on providing distribution services to about 150 international and Malaysian manufacturers and suppliers of consumer goods and healthcare products.
-Among the Group's largest agencies are (alphabetically) Abbott Nutritional, Boehringer Ingelheim, Boh Tea, Brand's, Darlie, Ferrero, Fumakilla, Hoe Pharma, Indocafe, Maestro Swiss, Mars, Maxis, Mead Johnson Nutrition, Novo Nordisk, Quaker, Roche, Sanofi-Aventis, Unicharm, and Wyeth.
-This Segment has its own registered trademark "Morgan" in Malaysia and Singapore under class 7, 9 and 11 to market small home appliances.
+The largest segment of the Group has its focus on providing distribution services to more than 110 international and Malaysian manufacturers and suppliers of consumer goods and healthcare products.
+Among the Group's largest agencies are (alphabetically) Abbott, Boehringer Ingelheim, Boh Tea, Brand's, Darlie, Ferrero, Fumakilla, Hoe Pharma, Indocafe, Maestro Swiss, Mars, Maxis, Novo Nordisk, Quaker, Roche, Sanofi-Aventis, Unicharm, and Wyeth.
+This segment has its own registered trademark "Morgan" in Malaysia and Singapore under class 7, 9, and 11 to market small home appliances.